port-labs/port-docs/docs/depracated/create-self-service-experiences/set-self-service-actions-rbac/set-self-service-actions-rbac.md

----
-title: Set actions RBAC
-sidebar_label: Set actions RBAC
----

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

-:::warning Relevancy
+:::warning Depracation
-This document is relevant for the UI and the `/v1/actions` api routes.
+This documenation page is for the `/blueprint/:blueprint_identifier/actions` self-service actions management routes, which are planned for depracation.
+- To migrate your code to the new routes follow this guide: [Migrate Actions To The New Routes](/TODO-page-doesn't-exist-yet)
-- If you are using `/v1/blueprints/:blueprint_identifier/actions` api please refer to this document: [[Depracated] Set actions RBAC](/depracated/create-self-service-experiences/set-self-service-actions-rbac)
+- For the documentation about the new routes go to this documentation: [[Depracated] Set actions RBAC](/create-self-service-experiences/set-self-service-actions-rbac)
 :::

-# Set actions RBAC
+# [Depracated] Set actions RBAC

 Port provides granular control to make sure every user can only execute and invoke the actions that are relevant for them.

 :::tip
-This section covers the self-service actions section of Port's RBAC functionality, while it is not a prerequisite, it is highly recommended you also go over Port's [permission controls](../../sso-rbac/rbac/rbac.md).
+This section covers the self-service actions section of Port's RBAC functionality, while it is not a prerequisite, it is highly recommended you also go over Port's [permission controls](/sso-rbac/rbac/rbac.md).

-In order to manage who can view which pages in Port, check out [page permissions](../../customize-pages-dashboards-and-plugins/page/page-permissions.md).
+In order to manage who can view which pages in Port, check out [page permissions](/customize-pages-dashboards-and-plugins/page/page-permissions.md).
 :::

 ## Common Self-service actions RBAC usage